Kesa-gatame: Escapes

-As uke circles towards tori's head to tighten kesa-gatame or avoid the leg hook counter, tori can use his/her legs as a counterweight to rapidly sit up and reverse uke into his/her own kesa-gatame.
-The kuzushi for this move stems from uke's rapid movement towards tori's head and would not otherwise be possible unless there is a significant difference in weight.
+As tori circles towards uke's head to tighten kesa-gatame or avoid the leg hook counter, uke can use his/her legs as a counterweight to rapidly sit up and reverse tori into his/her own kesa-gatame.
+The kuzushi for this move stems from tori's rapid movement towards uke's head and would not otherwise be possible unless there is a significant difference in weight.